How to calculate poker odds and why it’s important

 Many players are unsure how to calculate poker odds, but it’s an important part of playing winning poker.
 Knowing if you’re getting the right price to make a call is crucial to your success.
 If you’re making mathematically incorrect decisions consistently, you’ll most assuredly become a long-term losing player.
-But we don’t want that to happen to you, so we have some valuable tips to improve your game.
+But we don’t want that to happen to you, so we have some valuable tips to improve your game and overall poker strategy.

 What are pot odds?